 -Phoneme Deletion: Drills that ask the student to remove or delete a sound from a word can be tricky, so start with small, recognizable word parts and then move to individual phonemes.
 “Say popcorn.
 Now say popcorn without the ‘pop’.”
 “Say spider.
 Now say spider without the ‘der’.”
 “Say farm without the /f/.”
 “Say sling without the /l/.”

 For more ideas in this area, read Phonemic Awareness & Phoneme Segmenting for Older Students and A Fun Way to Support Phonological Awareness at Home

--Younger students can determine of words on a word list are real or nonsense words.
+- Literacy development in early childhood can be approached by determining if words on a word list are real or nonsense words.

-For more fun and easy ways to support the 3 bases of the Literacy Processing Triangle, check out the blog post How Do I Pick Relevant Activities for my Reading Intervention Students?
+For more fun and easy ways to support the 3 bases of the Literacy Processing Triangle, as well as more strategies for language development, check out the blog post How Do I Pick Relevant Activities for my Reading Intervention Students?